TL;DR:

 Step 1: Define Objectives and Constraints

 Start not with tools, but with clarity: What are you trying to achieve?
 Who is your audience?
-What are your non-negotiables (SEO, thought leadership, virality, brand voice)?
+What are your non-negotiables (SEO, thought leadership, virality, brand voice, high quality content creation)?

 Step 2: Layer Data Sources